Creating the Streets We Want

 Rich street life is no frill.
 It is an expression of the most ancient function of a city—a place for people to come together, all kinds of people, face-to-face. — William "Holly" Whyte

 You know a great street when you see one, even if you can't explain why.
-There's just something that lifts your sprits.
+There's just something about it that lifts your spirits.
 And you notice other people feel the same way—their posture is more upright, their step bouncier, their eyes more alert, their faces relaxed.

 The world's best streets feel like living rooms—a place primarily for people, not a conduit for cars.
 But great streets are not all alike—in fact, each has its own distinct identity shaped by the range of activities that draw people there.
 What they do share in common is one key quality—they allow people to easily connect on a number of levels: seeing and being seen, eye contact, a nod, a greeting, a conversation, a hug, an outright display of affection.

 The promise of spontaneous encounters is what we want from streets, even if we think we're there just to run an errand or get a snack or take a walk.
-Those are usually excuses to be somewhere that makes us happy.
+These tasks are usually excuses to be somewhere that makes us happy.

-This photo gallery presents some of the finest streets in the world, focusing on Gdansk, Buenos Aires, Paris and Istanbul, all of which offer lessons we can apply to city streets in our own communities.
+This photo gallery presents some of the finest streets in the world, focusing on Gdansk, Buenos Aires, Paris, Istanbul and The Prado in Balboa park, San Diego; all of which offer lessons we can apply to city streets in our own communities.

 Gdansk's Highly Sociable Street

 Ulica Mariacka is one of the world's best and most engaging streets.
-The raised terraces in front of buildings—once front porches of homes where merchants and goldsmiths lived— stimulate vital social interaction on three levels: the terrace, the street and the basement steps.
+The raised terraces in front of the street's buildings were once front porches, when the buildings were the homes of merchants and goldsmiths.
+These terraces stimulate vital social interaction on three levels: the terrace, the street and the basement steps.
 It is a perfect setting for outdoor dining, retail displays, stages for musicians to perform and a spot to watch people strolling past.

 Buenos Aires's Bustling Heart